Formula for OEE calculation – problems, fixes

 Formula for OEE calculation – diagnosing problems and fixing them

-The formula for OEE is simple, but the ingredients that go into the calculation for OEE decide whether you get a proper number.
+The Formula for OEE calculation is simple, but the ingredients that go into it decide whether you get a correct OEE value.
+Here is an explanation of the commonly encountered problems in OEE calculation, and the fixes for them.

 Availability = (Running time / Available time)